 The first step of any bathroom renovation guide is setting a budget – here’s what to keep in mind

 If you’re anything like us, you’re eager to get onto the tools and start renovating.
-However, before you can do that, you need to set a clear budget.
+However, before you can do that, you need to set a clear bathroom renovation cost.
 Our best advice in this regard is to set a maximum figure before you look at anything else.
 At the end of the day, your chosen fittings and services need to conform to your financial resources – not the other way around.
 So consult your bank account and come up with a base figure.
 Then, you can do some research and find quality materials that fit into your budget plans.

 Plan your bathroom renovation around safety: get your bathroom checked for asbestos first